Frobenius intertwiners for q-difference equations: Vertex function of

-The components of the class (\ref{normvert}) in any chosen basis of $K$-theory (\ref{ktheorC}) provide a basis of solutions of the $q$-hypergeometric system $\qH(\uu,\hbar,q,z)$.
-For example, one convenient basis consists of the $K$-theory classes of the $T$-fixed points $X^{T}$.
-The components of the class (\ref{normvert}) in this basis are obtained by the substitution $L=u_i$ or, in the additive notations, by the substitution $x=a_i$.
-In this way we obtain the basis of solutions given, up to a normalization multiple, by the hypergeometric series (\ref{solbasis}): \bean \widetilde{V}(\aa,a_i,h,q,z) = \Phi(\aa,h,a_i,q,z) \tilde{F}_i(\aa,h,q,z). \eean Therefore, the vertex function (\ref{normvert}) provides a uniform ``basis free'' description of solutions for the $q$-hypergeometric system $\qH(\uu,\hbar,q,z)$.
+The components of the class (\ref{normvert}) in any chosen basis of $K$-theory (\ref{ktheorC}) provide a basis of solutions of the $q$-hypergeometric system (\ref{qdedef}).
+One convenient basis consists of the $K$-theory classes of the $T$-fixed points $X^{T}$.
+The components of the class (\ref{normvert}) in this basis are obtained by the specialization $L=u_i$ or, in the additive notations, by the specialization $x=a_i$.
+In this way we obtain the basis of solutions given, up to a normalization multiple, by the hypergeometric series (\ref{solbasis}): \bean \widetilde{V}(h,\aa,a_i,q,z) = \Phi(h,\aa,a_i,q,z) {F}_i(h,\aa,q,z). \eean In this way, the vertex function (\ref{normvert}) provides a uniform ``basis free'' description of the solutions to (\ref{qdedef}).

 It will be convenient to normalize all solutions as in the vertex (\ref{normhyperg}).
 In particular, we introduce the normalized fundamental solution matrix